harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 ## Forward declarations and definitions
 ### Forward declarations
-- The compiler compiles the contents of code files sequentially.
+- The compiler compiles the contents of code files **sequentially**.
 When the compiler reaches a function that is not defined (before it's called), the compiler will raise an error.
 - Having functions defined before it is called is a simple solution for a simple program, but in a larger complex program, it can be tedious trying to figure out which functions call which other functions (in what order).
 	- In fact, it becomes a problem when there are two or more functions that call upon each other.
 For example, if `foo()` calls `bar()` and `bar()` calls `foo()`, there is no way to order the functions to make it work.
-- A **forward declaration** allows us to tell the compiler about the existence of an identifier before actually defining the identifier.
+- A <mark class="hltr-trippy">forward declaration</mark> allows us to tell the compiler about the existence of an identifier before actually defining the identifier.
 	- When the compiler encounters a call to the function that is not yet defined but declared instead, it'll check to make sure the function is being called correctly but won't execute the function call until the function definition is found.
-- A **function declaration** (function prototype) is, as it sounds, declaring a function (but without definition).
+- A <mark class="hltr-trippy">function declaration</mark> (**function prototype**) is, as it sounds, declaring a function (but without definition).
 Its statement consists of the function's return type, name, and parameter types, terminated with a semicolon.
 	- The function body is not included in the declaration.
 	- The function declaration statement must match the function that is defined later on.
 	- Forward declaration is simply a function declaration that is done before definition.
 Think "paying it forward".